-We are dependent on the success of our lead product candidates, INVELTYS and KPI-121 0.25%.
-If we are unable to successfully obtain marketing approvals for INVELTYS or KPI-121 0.25%, or experience significant delays in doing so, or if, after obtaining marketing approvals, we fail to successfully commercialize these product candidates, our business will be materially harmed.
+We are dependent on the success of INVELTYS and our lead product candidate, KPI-121 0.25%.
+If we are unable to successfully commercialize INVELTYS or obtain marketing approval for KPI-121 0.25%, or experience significant delays in doing so, or if, after obtaining marketing approval for KPI-121 0.25%, we fail to successfully commercialize KPI-121 0.25%, our business will be materially harmed.

 We have devoted a significant portion of our financial resources and business efforts to the development of INVELTYS for the post-operative treatment of inflammation and pain following ocular surgery and KPI-121 0.25% for the temporary relief of the signs and symptoms of dry eye disease.
-There is a significant risk that we will fail to successfully obtain marketing approval and/or commercialize INVELTYS and/or KPI-121 0.25%.
-Following completion of two Phase 3 clinical trials, we submitted an NDA for INVELTYS for the treatment of inflammation and pain following ocular surgery in October 2017.
-In December 2017, the FDA accepted the INVELTYS NDA for filing and set a PDUFA date of August 24, 2018.
-However, the FDA's decision to accept the NDA for filing and set a PDUFA date does not indicate that it has made any decision regarding approval nor does it guarantee approval by August 24, 2018, if at all.
+There is a significant risk that we will fail to successfully commercialize INVELTYS and to successfully obtain marketing approval for and commercialize KPI-121 0.25%.
 In January 2018, we announced that we had completed two Phase 3 clinical trials evaluating KPI-121 0.25%, STRIDE 1 and STRIDE 2, evaluating the safety and efficacy of KPI-121 0.25% versus placebo in patients with dry eye disease.
 In STRIDE 1, statistical significance was achieved for both primary endpoints.
 However, in STRIDE 2 we did not achieve statistical significance for the primary symptom endpoint of ocular discomfort severity.
-We recently met with the FDA to discuss the results of our dry eye clinical trials and potential next steps for our dry eye disease program.
-We anticipate receiving formal minutes from this meeting in the second quarter of 2018, and following review of these minutes will determine our plan for this program, including whether to file an NDA and/or conduct additional clinical trials.
-Even if not required or recommended by the FDA, we may determine to conduct additional Phase 3 clinical trials of KPI-121 0.25% prior to or following submission of an NDA.
-We cannot accurately predict when or if either of these product candidates will receive marketing approval.
-Our ability to generate product
+While we are planning to submit an NDA to the FDA for KPI-121 0.25% during the second half of 2018, the FDA may decide not to accept the NDA for filing, or, if accepted, we may not receive approval to commercialize KPI-121 0.25%.
+Based upon the recommendation of the FDA, we initiated an additional Phase 3 clinical trial, STRIDE 3, in the third quarter of 2018 evaluating KPI-121 0.25% for the temporary relief of the signs and symptoms of dry eye disease.
+We may also determine to conduct additional Phase 3 trials prior to or following submission of the NDA for KPI-121 0.25% or to potentially expand the label of KPI-121 0.25% if we receive marketing approval for a narrower indication than we are targeting.
+We cannot accurately predict when or if KPI-121 0.25% will receive marketing approval.
+Our ability to generate product revenues will depend on our successful commercialization of INVELTYS and our obtaining marketing approval for, and successfully commercializing, KPI-121 0.25%.

-The success of INVELTYS and KPI-121 0.25% and any other product candidates will depend on many factors, including the following:
+The success of our product INVELTYS, our lead product candidate, KPI-121 0.25%, and any other product candidates will depend on many factors, including the following: